usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.2_DITAP-Strategy-For-Executive-Leaders-Curriculum/Module 5/Influencing Agency Decisions.md

 **Performance evaluation changes**:

-* Include user outcome metrics in all performance reviews
+* Include user outcome metrics in all performance reviews.
-* Reward intelligent risk-taking and learning from failures
+* Reward intelligent risk-taking and learning from failures.
-* Measure collaboration effectiveness, not just individual achievement
+* Measure collaboration effectiveness, not just individual achievement.
-* Track innovation attempts and adaptation speed
+* Track innovation attempts and adaptation speed.

 **Budget and resource allocation**:

-* Fund pilot projects and experimentation explicitly
+* Fund pilot projects and experimentation explicitly.
-* Allocate resources to teams that demonstrate user-centered approaches
+* Allocate resources to teams that demonstrate user-centered approaches.
-* Invest in capability building, not just project delivery
+* Invest in capability building, not just project delivery.
-* Create innovation funds that reward creative problem-solving
+* Create innovation funds that reward creative problem-solving.

 **Recognition and advancement**:

-* Promote people who successfully lead through uncertainty and change
+* Promote people who successfully lead through uncertainty and change.
-* Recognize teams that improve user outcomes, even if they use non-traditional approaches
+* Recognize teams that improve user outcomes, even if they use non-traditional approaches.
-* Celebrate learning from intelligent failures alongside traditional successes
+* Celebrate learning from intelligent failures alongside traditional successes.
-* Create leadership advancement paths for people who drive organizational change
+* Create leadership advancement paths for people who drive organizational change.

 ## Address Informal Incentive Systems

 **Model risk-taking behavior**:

-* Publicly try new approaches and acknowledge when they don't work perfectly
+* Publicly try new approaches and acknowledge when they don't work perfectly.
-* Share your learning from failures and course corrections
+* Share your learning from failures and course corrections.
-* Protect teams who take intelligent risks, even when they fail
+* Protect teams who take intelligent risks, even when they fail.
-* Ask about lessons learned rather than assigning blame when projects face challenges
+* Ask about lessons learned rather than assigning blame when projects face challenges.

 **Change the conversation**:

-* Ask about user impact and learning in every meeting
+* Ask about user impact and learning in every meeting.
-* Celebrate adaptation and course correction as evidence of good management
+* Celebrate adaptation and course correction as evidence of good management.
-* Focus on outcome achievement rather than process compliance
+* Focus on outcome achievement rather than process compliance.
-* Recognize collaboration and cross-functional problem-solving
+* Recognize collaboration and cross-functional problem-solving.

 **Create psychological safety**:

-* Establish clear boundaries between failure due to poor judgment vs. intelligent experimentation
+* Establish clear boundaries between failure due to poor judgment vs. intelligent experimentation.
-* Provide resources and support for teams trying new approaches
+* Provide resources and support for teams trying new approaches.
-* Share stories of successful innovation that came from initial failures
+* Share stories of successful innovation that came from initial failures.
-* Create forums for sharing lessons learned without attribution or blame
+* Create forums for sharing lessons learned without attribution or blame.

 ## Measuring Incentive System Effectiveness